AngelASC6/Musedle/README.md

 # Spotify Guessing Game

 A full-stack application where users authenticate with Spotify and play a guessing game based on their listening history.
+This app is currently in progress with an expected 1.0 releasing mid-late May.

 running the project ->
 npm run start:server